lurkshark/coderevue/website-content/content/posts/deploy-node-red-gcp.md

 ![Header image for Node-RED GCP deployment post](/deploy-node-red-gcp/header.png)

-Node-RED is often deployed to self-hosted targets like a Raspberry PI where all the editing and configuration is done on that machine.
-This works fine for smaller individual projects, but leaves out the potential for it to be used as a great general purpose workflow automation tool.
-By deploying our flows in a locked-down instance on Google App Engine, we can have a full-featured automation platform running for dirt cheap.
+Node-RED is often deployed to self-hosted environments like a Raspberry PI where all the editing and configuration is done on that machine.
+This works fine for smaller individual projects, but leaves out the potential for using it as a general purpose workflow automation tool.
+By deploying our flows on Google App Engine, we can have an extensible automation platform running for dirt cheap.

-This project builds on the previous work we did to [setup Node-RED in a verion-controlled project]({{< relref "/posts/node-red-configuration-git.md" >}}).
-If you just want to see an example of the final result, checkout the project in the [CodeREVUE.net GitHub repository](https://github.com/lurkshark/coderevue/tree/main/202201-node-red-automation).
+This project builds on the previous work we did to [setup Node-RED in a version-controlled project]({{< relref "/posts/node-red-configuration-git.md" >}}).
+If you just want to see an example of the final result, checkout the [project on GitHub](https://github.com/lurkshark/coderevue/tree/main/202201-node-red-automation).

 ## Locking-down the configuration

 When we deploy Node-RED to our production server we want to completely disable editing functionality.
-There are a couple benefits to this: all changes will go through version-control and we don't need to worry about securing the editor.
+There are a couple benefits to this: all changes will go through version-control, and we don't need to worry about securing the editor.
 Plus since we want to use the cheaper App Engine standard environment instead of the flexible environment, the service will be deployed on a read-only filesystem.

 The two settings we want to change are `httpAdminRoot` which when set to `false` will disable the editor, and `readOnly` which will prevent Node-RED from trying to create any config files on the host.
 These are configured in the `settings.js` file.